EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 * Translated into

 ### language_ISO_639-3/B
 Language code is a controlled list in a drop-down menu.
-See [ISO 639-3](https://iso639-3.sil.org/code_tables/639/data)for full list of language codes.
+See [ISO 639-3](https://iso639-3.sil.org/code_tables/639/data) for full list of language codes.

 ### language_is_main
 Language is main is a binary yes/no in a drop-down menu: